 Normal DC motors require a current of more than 250mA.
 Controlling IC’s on motor drivers like Atmega16/32, 8051 or any microcontroller chip cannot draw that much current through them directly at their pinouts.
 If we directly connect the motors to any IC’s it will burn out due to high current draw.

 Also in terms of Operating Voltage required for driving the Motors with the high speed, we need a higher level of voltage depending upon motor specifications, so here we need motor driver circuits.
 To drive a motor, we just cannot connect it directly to the microcontroller.
 Why?
 Because the Microcontroller will generate signals in the form of HIGH (Vcc = 5v) or LOW (zero).
 But this voltage is insufficient to run a motor.
 That’s why we need to use a Motor Driver.

-The most commonly used motor driver IC’s are from the L293 and L298 series such as L293D, L293NE, and L298N, etc. These ICs are designed to control 2 DC motors simultaneously.
+The most commonly used motor driver IC’s are L293 and L298 series such as L293D, L293NE, and L298N, etc. These ICs are designed to control 2 DC motors simultaneously.
 Both Motor Drivers consist of H-bridge.
 H-bridge is the simplest circuit for controlling a low current rated motor.
-Further, let’s dive into the title topic to discuss the difference between L293 and L298 motor driver and its applications.
+Further, let’s move into the title topic to discuss the difference between L293 and L298 motor driver and its applications.